 Below shows the bottom of the instrument.
 Towards the front, there are two brown plastic pieces spaced the same horizontally as the rectangular holes in the back.
 I suspect these pieces, along with the metal bracket in the middle, were designed to hold a metal wire music stand to the bottom when not in use.
 I imagine something similar to the stands on Hewlett Packard test gear such as the 651B; you can look it up to see what I mean.
 However, I cannot imagine a plain metal wire stand mounting properly to the rectangular holes in the back, so it is still not certain what kind of design was used.

 Removing the twelve screws and carefully moving the metal panel out of the way reveals the insides:

 A reader in Ukraine known as T-150 (named after the Soviet tractor) has kindly sent me the datasheet for the TMS3615-NS tone generator chip, which I have uploaded here—I believe this will be its first time online.
-As can be seen, this chip takes one high-frequency clock as input, and divides this frequency by certain factors (listed on page 8) to give 13 square-wave pitches spanning one octave, spaced in semitones—these pitches comprise the 8' footage.
-The 8' pitches are each divided by 2 (i.e. lowered an octave) to create the pitches comprising the 16' footage.
+As can be seen, this chip takes one high-frequency clock as input, and divides this frequency by certain factors (listed on page 8) to give 13 square-wave pitches spanning one octave, spaced in semitones—these pitches comprise the 8' register.
+The 8' pitches are each divided by 2 (i.e. lowered an octave) to create the pitches comprising the 16' register.
 Each pitch is fed to its own "analog modulator" (i.e. variable-gain amplifier), which modulates the amplitude based on the "sustain bias" voltage, as well as the voltages on the 13 key inputs.
 The outputs of the 8' modulators are summed to a single 8' output, and similarly for the 16'.
-This leaves little to do outside of the chips—just basic filtering and effects.
+This leaves little to do outside of the chips—just combination, tone shaping, and effects.

 |If you notice any errors or have additional information that you would like to add, please contact me!|